Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Abstract

-\emph{Impact Statement}—VLA model, which is a type of robotic manipulation foundation model, enable robotic systems with abilities of task understanding and environmental perception.
+\emph{Impact Statement}—The VLA model, a type of robotic manipulation foundation model, enables robotic systems with the abilities of task understanding and environmental perception.
 However, current implementations require an adaptation process—termed “post-training”—analogous to human motor skill learning before practical deployment.
-This review systematically examines post-training strategies through the lens of human motor learning, focusing on three key components: environments, embodiments, and tasks.
+This review systematically examines post-training strategies through the lens of human motor learning (based on Newell's constraints-led theory), focusing on three key components: environments, embodiments, and tasks.
 By synthesizing insights from neuroscience and advanced AI, this study provides a novel perspective for understanding how to enhance a pre-trained VLA model.
 The proposed perspective bridges neuroscience and robotics, aligning with the motivation of NeuroAI.
-It also offers guidelines to post-train VLA manipulation models, lowering barriers for practical application and future research.
+It also offers guidelines to post-train VLA manipulation models, lowering barriers for future research.